Electronics 101

 The Role of Conductive Inks in Additive Electronics Manufacturing

-By Jacob Milovancev / November 24, 2023 / Estimated read time 6 minutes
+By: Jacob Milovancev / Published: November 24, 2023 / Modified: February 2, 2026 / Estimated read time: 6 minutes

 What are conductive inks?

 To learn more about what conductive inks are made of, see What is Printed Electronics?
-Conductive Inks
+Conductive Inks.

 Advantages of conductive inks in additive manufacturing:

 The increasing demand for flexible and stretchable electronic devices requires conductive materials that can satisfy the characteristics of the devices.
-Traditionally, subtractive manufacturing processes like chemical etching, require an extensive production process that is costly, wastes material, and is environmentally harmful.
+Traditionally, subtractive manufacturing processes like chemical etching require an extensive production process that is costly, wastes material, and is environmentally harmful.
 Conversely, conductive inks are used in additive manufacturing processes — providing an extensive list of benefits to users:

 Testing and design acceleration